-Intersectionality was first coined in 1989 by legal scholar and civil rights advocate, Kimberlé Crenshaw.
+Intersectionality first was coined in 1989 by legal scholar rights and civil advocate, Kimberlé Crenshaw.
 Crenshaw originally used the term in a paper for the University of Chicago

 Critical Race Theory

 "CRT is not a diversity and inclusion 'training' but a practice of interrogating the role of race and racism in society that emerged in the legal academy and spread to other fields of scholarship."
 (ABA 2021)